 Alternative Textbooks

-Students with print disabilities such as visual impairments or learning disabilities may qualify for alternative forms of textbooks.
-Alternative forms include digital ebooks, large print or braille.
-If you need either large print or braille, you will work directly with your access advisor on these requests.
+Students with print disabilities such as visual impairments or learning disabilities may qualify for accommodations of alternative forms of textbooks.
+Alternative forms include digital ebooks, large print, or braille.
+If you have the accommodation of E-Text, you will work directly with your access advisor to make sure course materials are accessible.
+If you need large print or braille, you will work directly with your access advisor on these requests.

-Once we have an accessible copy of your book, we will notify you by campus e-mail.
-You can then use software on your computer to read your books.
-If we cannot find an alternative copy of your book, we will inform you through campus e-mail.
-We may be able to scan your book for you and make an accessible PDF file.
+If we are able to acquire an accessible copy of your book, we will notify you and send you the e-text via K-State email.
+You can then use software such as Read&Write (see below) on your computer to read or listen to the books.
+If we cannot find an alternative copy of your book, we will inform you through K-State e-mail.

 There are many reasons individuals find text-to-speech helpful:

-- Listening to text that you have written such as an essay speech or report may help you catch spelling and grammar errors and improve fluency.
+• Listening to text that you have written such as an essay, speech, or report may help you improve fluency and catch spelling and grammar errors.

 Read&Write has four features focused on reading text.
 The first is the play, pause, stop, rewind and forward buttons found on the tool bar.